garcia-nacho/garcia-nacho.github.io/_posts/CartPole-Under-the-Hood.md

 NNet noise 0.7 (25%)

 Everything seems to suggest that neural networks provide more stability to the agent than linear regressions.
 However the number of observations is too low to conclude it without any doubt so more simulations would be needed.

+### *Artificial* Generation of Agents Able to Solve the CartPole

+Until this point I have shown that